neilduncan/neilduncan.github.io/_posts/2016-09-22-model-binding-with-glass-mapper-and-sitecore.md

 You'll probably recognize the `InferType` and `IsLazy` properties if you've done any work with Glass before.
 They're used here to be able to pass down our preferences for how we want our mapping to work to the binder.

 Because this is an Attribute, it's not easy to pass in an `IGlassBinder`, so I've done the next best thing and grabbed it from the current `DependencyResolver`.
-There is still a public constructor which takes an `IGlassBinder` for use in tests, etc.
+There is still a public constructor which takes an `IGlassBinder` for use in tests.

 Speaking of `IGlassBinder`...